Components of Firepower

 A discussion of the invention of machine guns, culminating in the water cooled machine of the World War One era.
 Emphasis is placed on the academic model and concludes with practical demonstration using the M-1917 Browning Water Cooled Machine Gun.

-A disscussion of the deadlock of World War One and the technical and tactical solutions to it.
-This led to the American Trench Shotgun and then the German invention of the Sub-Machine Gun and the German incorporation of that weapon into the tactical organization and doctrine of what is called Hutier Tactics or German Assault Tactics of 1918.
+A discussion of the deadlock of World War One and the technical and tactical solutions to it.
+This led to the American Trench Shotgun and then the German invention of the SubMachine Gun and the German incorporation of that weapon into the tactical organization and doctrine of what is called Hutier Tactics or German Assault Tactics of 1918.

 Mobile Machine Gun: MG-34 and BAR

-A discussion of two trends in weapons which placed automatic fires into the infantry squad and platoon.
-Using the academic, this emphasized the changes in organization and tectical doctrine which an intelligent leader uses in order to get the maximum benefit from the weapons available to him.
+A discussion of two trends in weapons design and development, which placed automatic fires into the infantry squad and platoon.
+The range firing demonstration had a German MG-34 and a US Browning Automatic rifle (4 Sailors case).
+The differences between the two weapons is obvious.
+But LTC Alphin, as an expert in utilization of firearms, carried the discussion into the different organization and different tactical doctrine which the two armies used at the squad and platoon level.
+This included organization charts for the German and the US infantry squad.
+This emphasized the changes in organization and tactical doctrine which an intelligent leader uses in order to get the maximum benefit from the weapons available to him.

 The Greatest Battle Implement